 To test the influence of binning results by drainage area, we created a version of Fig. 9 with 20 drainage area bins instead of 10 (Fig. S12).
 The relationships between measured contact migration rates and estimated kinematic wave speeds are generally the same.
-For example, the R^2 values for Eq.
-12 and 13 estimates of C_H in each subplot of Fig. S12 are the same as those in Fig. 9 with only one exception (the Eq.
-12 estimate in subplot (b) has an R^2 value of 0.41 instead of 0.37).
-We binned results by drainage area for visual clarity in our figures, but these results show the approach does have a slight impact on our results.
+For example, the $R^2$ values for Eq.
+(12) and (13) estimates of $C{\rm H}$ in each panel in Fig. S12 are the same as those in Fig. 9 with only one exception (the Eq.
+12 estimate in panel b has an $R^2$ value of 0.41 instead of 0.37).
+We binned results by drainage area for visual clarity in our figures, but these results show that the approach does have a slight impact on our results.

 To test the accuracies of Eqs.
-12 and 13, Figure 10 shows estimates of kinematic wave speed (C_H) made with Eqs.
-12-13 relative to contact migration rates ($dx{contact}/dt$) measured in all simulations with non-zero contact dips (scenarios 3 and 4; Table 1).
-In each subplot, the estimated kinematic wave speeds closely follow a 1:1 relationship with measured contact migration rates.
-These findings demonstrate that contact migration rates reflect kinematic wave speeds even for non-zero contact dips, just as demonstrated for horizontal contacts in Fig. 5.
-Figure 10 therefore highlights that both contact migration and its consequences for bedrock rivers (e.g., variations in channel steepness and erosion rate) are predictable phenomena.
+(12) and (13), Fig. 10 shows estimates of kinematic wave speed $(C{\rm H})$ made with Eqs.
+(12) and (13) relative to contact migration rates $(dx{contact}/dt)$ measured in all simulations with nonzero contact dips (scenarios 3 and 4; Table 1).
+In each panel, the estimated kinematic wave speeds closely follow a 1:1 relationship with measured contact migration rates.
+These findings demonstrate that contact migration rates reflect kinematic wave speeds even for nonzero contact dips, just as demonstrated for horizontal contacts in Fig. 5.
+Figure 10 therefore highlights the fact that both contact migration and its consequences for bedrock rivers (e.g., variations in channel steepness and erosion rate) are predictable phenomena.
 Note that these Eq.
-13 estimates only use the k{sn} recorded in one model timestep, rather than the entire 10 Myr of recorded values.
+(13) estimates only use the $k{\rm sn}$ recorded in one model time step rather than the entire 10 Myr of recorded values.
 This choice was motivated by the data limitations for real streams.
 Figure S18 shows Eq.
-13 estimates using all recorded k{sn} ; the accuracy is similarly high, except there are more data points.
+(13) estimates using all recorded $k{\rm sn}$ ; the accuracy is similarly high, except there are more data points.

 The contact migration rates and kinematic wave speeds for the six additional simulations using $\phi = -2.5^{\circ}$ and m/n values of 0.3, 0.5, or 0.7 are presented in Figs. S14-S16.
-The C_H estimated with Eqs.
-12 and 13 are still accurate portrayals of modeled contact migration rates even for simulations using different m/n values.
+The $C{\rm H}$ values estimated with Eqs.
+(12) and (13) are still accurate portrayals of modeled contact migration rates even for simulations using different m/n values.

-Overall, both Eq.
-12 and Eq.
-13 provide highly accurate portrayals of the contact migration rates in our numerical models (Figs. 10 and S14-S16).
+Overall, both Eqs.
+(12) and (13) provide highly accurate portrayals of the contact migration rates in our numerical models (Figs. 10 and S14-S16).
 Even though Eq.
-12 can be less accurate at times (Fig. 9), the equation's performance is consistently good across the parameter space explored in scenarios 3 and 4 (Fig. 10).
+(12) can be less accurate at times (Fig. 9), the equation's performance is consistently good across the parameter space explored in scenarios 3 and 4 (Fig. 10).
 We show how Eqs.
-12 and 13 can be combined to estimate erodibility in Sect.
-3.3.5, but we will first more thoroughly explore how erosion rates vary for non-zero contact dips (Sect.
+(12) and (13) can be combined to estimate erodibility in Sect.
+3.3.5, but we will first more thoroughly explore how erosion rates vary for nonzero contact dips (Sect.
 3.3.4).

-3.3.4 Erosion rate variations for non-zero contact dips
+3.3.4 Erosion rate variations for nonzero contact dips